About Levos Care

-Levos Service Care strives for and promotes shared decision making.
+Levos Supportive Care strives for and promotes shared decision making.
 This is a process in which patients, families and clinicians work together to make decisions about which treatments are best for the patient.
 The role of Levos staff and clinicians in this process is to listen to and clarify the wishes of the patient and help to inform the patients decisions regarding future tests, treatments and care plans.
 The clinical staff offers a point of view and information that is based on clinical evidence that balances the benefits and burdens of the treatment choices available to the patient.

 Facilitate healthcare transitions

 Changes in health care settings, such as going from the hospital to home, can be a confusing time for the patient and family.
 Discharge instructions may be confusing or may conflict with the information you received from other providers.
 The Patient Care Guide can assist with resolving confusion over which medications to take and can communicate with and update your primary care and specialist providers who may be unaware of a hospitalization.
 These steps can help to make your transition home more successful and reduce the chances of re-hospitalization.